 We found through our experiences that this library method was very cumbersome and seemed to provide little benefit for the effort.

-More recently, Altium Inc. offers file management products like Concord Pro, Altium 365 Pro, and Nexus.
+Altium Inc. recently offered three versions of Altium 365 file management products like Standard, Pro, and Enterprise.
 These are version-controlled based file management systems.
 These cannot be turned off since they are an integral part of the software.
 Such systems have implications for the deleting and editing of any file.

 The commentary below is specific to the SVN database offering in Altium Designer.
 However, some of these concerns apply to ANY version-controlled-based products.